We are delighted that you have decided to embark on this journey to learn more about our community and hear our stories.

 Dwight is comprised of two campuses.
 Our Preschool & Kindergarten (2s, 3s, Pre-k (4s), and K) are located on our Riverside Campus (144 Riverside Boulevard).
 Our Lower, Middle, and Upper Schools (grades 1-12) are located on our Central Park West Campus (291 Central Park West).

-A campus visit is the best way to learn more about our academic programs, to meet current students and faculty, and to have your questions answered by our admissions team.
+An in-person or virtual campus visit is the best way to learn more about our academic programs, to meet current students and faculty, and to have your questions answered by our admissions team.
 We also invite you to register for one of our open houses, which occur throughout the admissions season.
 For more information, please do not hesitate to contact our admissions staff at 212.724.6360 during business hours, Monday-Friday, 9 am-5 pm

 We look forward to getting to know your family.